 Andrea Bruce is an award winning documentary photographer whose work focuses on people living in the aftermath of war.
 She concentrates on the social issues that are sometimes ignored and often ignited in war's wake.
 Andrea started working in Iraq in 2003, bringing a local reporter’s knack for intimacy and community focus to the lives of Iraqis and the US military.
-For over ten years she has chronicled the world’s most troubled areas, focusing on Iraq and Afghanistan.
+For over 15 years she has chronicled the world’s most troubled areas, focusing on Iraq and Afghanistan.

-In partnership with the Pulitzer Center on Crisis Reporting, Andrea Bruce’s project Our Democracy seeks to push people to look beyond politics and examine the social conditions that underpin our society, providing a visual record of the state of local democracy at this moment in U.S. history.
+Andrea Bruce’s project Our Democracy seeks to push people to look beyond politics and examine the social conditions that underpin our society, providing a visual record of the state of local democracy at this moment in U.S. history.
 Throughout the fellowship, Bruce will move and immerse herself in a different community each month, and use visual and audio storytelling to explore experiences and thoughts on contemporary democracy in the United States using Alexis de Tocqueville’s route studying democracy in the mid-1800s.
 The project also unfolds online, where it will be combined with an interactive map of the journey with multimedia content and data about the community’s social and political involvement.